About · Methodology

 When OpenStreetMap is wrong

-incorrect — a since-changed phone number, an old website, a closed
+or incorrect — a since-changed phone number, an old website, a closed

 business still tagged as active.
 When a curated enrichment surfaces one